bottlerocketjonny/bottlerocketjonny/README.md

 ⚡ | My tech-stack includes Java, Python, SQL, Ruby & much more!

-🚀 | Get in touch with me via my email: bottlerocketjonny@protonmail.com
+🚀 | Get in touch with me via my email mailto:bottlerocketjonny@protonmail.com or through the links at the top.

 🌟 | Thanks for visiting, I look forward to working together!